EtienneCoumont/FacebookWebHooks/README.md

 * Open the solution in Visual Studio
 * Edit the configurations in appsettings.json
 * Validate the configuration by Right clicking on wwwroot/test.html, show in browser, and do some basic tests
-* Publish the webapp on Azure.
+* Right-click on the project, "Publish..." and select your azure account.

 ## Facebook Configuration :